-Trifluridine-tipiracil is not registered in Australia by the TGA as of May 2017.
+Trifluridine-tipiracil is approved in Australia by the Therapeutic Goods Administration (TGA).

 Patients with mCRC considering treatment in the third-line setting have limited therapeutic options and typically have reduced quality of life; therefore physicians must carefully balance any efficacy benefit associated with therapy with its toxicity profile.